 Build rules and their dependencies define a directed acyclic graph (DAG).
-Buck requires this graph to be acyclic because to make it easier to build independent subgraphs in parallel.
+Buck requires this graph to be acyclic to make it possible to build independent subgraphs in parallel.

 How to handle special cases: genrules and macros

 Although Buck provides a rich set of built-in build rules for developers, it is not able to address all possible needs.
 As an "escape hatch," Buck provides a category of generic build rules called genrules.
-With a genrule, you can perform arbitrary operations using a shell script.
-Examples of genrules are:
+With genrules, you can perform arbitrary operations using shell scripts.
+The genrules supported by Buck are:

 Multiple output files with genrules

-Finally, note that you can define your own functions that generate build rules.
-In general, this should not be something that you need to do, but taking advantage of this option might help you add something to Buck's build process without editing its source code.
-For more details, see the topic Custom Macros.
+Finally, note that you can define functions that generate build rules.
+In general, this should not be something that you need to do, but taking advantage of this option might help you add needed functionality to Buck's without editing its source code.
+For more details, see the Custom Macros topic.